Catalan separatists lose majority as Spain's pro-union Socialists win regional elections

 Sánchez’s Socialists have spent major political capital since then in reducing tensions in Catalonia, including pardoning jailed high-profile separatists and pushing through an amnesty for Puigdemont and hundreds more.

-More than 5.7 million voters were called to participate.
-Potentially thousands of voters had trouble reaching their polling stations after Catalonia’s commuter rail service had to shut down several train lines after what officials said was the robbery of copper cables from a train installation near Barcelona.
+The Socialist win "is due to many factors that will have to analyze, but one of those factors were the policies and leadership of the government of Spain and Pedro Sánchez," Illa said.

-The Together party of Puigdemont is set to restore its leadership of the separatist camp with 35 seats, up from 32 from three years ago.
+The Together party of Puigdemont restored its leadership of the separatist camp with 35 seats, up from 32 three years ago.
 He fled Spain after the 2017 secession attempt and has run his campaign from southern France on the pledge that he will return home when lawmakers convene to elect a new regional president in the coming weeks.

 Puigdemont’s escape from Spain became the stuff of legend among his followers, and a huge source of embarrassment for Spain’s law enforcement.
 He recently denied during the campaign that he had hidden himself in a car trunk to avoid detection while he slipped across the border during a legal crackdown that landed several of his cohorts in prison until Sánchez’s government pardoned them.

 The Republican Left of Catalonia of sitting regional president Pere Aragonès plummeted to 20 seats from 33.
-But the leftist separatist party, which has ruled in minority, could be key to Illa’s hopes, although that would require it to break with the pro-secession bloc.
+But the leftist separatist party, which has governed in minority during a record drought, could be key to Illa's hopes, although that would require it to break with the pro-secession bloc.

 The Popular Party, which is the largest party in Spain's national parliament where it leads the opposition, surged to 15 seats from three.